QinJiangbo/DesignPatterns/README.md

 ## Contents
 So far the following Design Patterns have been covered in this repo.

 - Adapter
 - Command
 - Composite
 - Decorator
 - Facade
 - Factory
 - Iterator
 - Observer
 - Singleton
 - Strategy
 - Template
+- State

 ## Website
 If you want to know more about these Design Patterns, come!